Semiparametric point process modeling of blinking artifacts in PALM: Introduction

+To help facilitate the debate on whether real protein clustering is present in a given sample, we devise a blinking corrected test for complete spatial randomness (CSR) on the basis of estimated blinking dynamics, and demonstrate it on a real biological sample of a cell expressing the protein Linker for Activation of T cells (LAT), observed at the plasma membrane.
+In this way, we can show that there are both areas of significant and non-significant protein clustering at different sites in the cell.
+This analysis serves as an example on the use of this universal test, and additionally provides yet more evidence for protein cluster in LAT, a research area of interest in its own right \citep{Williamson2011}.

 The paper is organized as follows.
-In Section \ref{sec:prereqs}, we briefly go over the needed point process theory that will be used for modeling or estimation, and we give a quick rundown of the principles of PALM imaging, and how camera artifacts come into play.
-In Section \ref{sec:model}, we define the family of Independent Blinking Cluster point processes, and present results on the mark correlation function.
-We then propose a particular model from the family, the PALM-IBCpp, for modeling of PALM data, and motivate the construction in terms of a discretized, 4-state PA-FP blinking model.
-In Section \ref{sec:est}, we describe a procedure for estimation of the kinetic rates in the PA-FP blinking model.
-Section \ref{sec:data_sect} considers a dataset expressing LAT-mEos3.2 PA-FP, and demonstrates the ability of the PALM-IBCpp to capture the spatio-temporal clustering behavior observed in real data.
-Finally, in Section \ref{sec:simstud}, we simulate PA-FP with a range of different spatial organizations and blinking behaviors, and illustrate the ability of our estimation methods to precisely recover the blinking rates.
-We also include a misspecified blinking model, and show that important PA-FP descriptors, such as the total number of reappearances and time to bleaching, are still accurately recovered.
-Appendix \ref{Appendix:A:proofs} contains proofs of moment results hidden from the main text.
-Appendix \ref{Appendix:B:stats} contains derivations of asymptotically exact, approximate expressions for discretized moment statistics needed for parameter estimation.
-In Appendix \ref{Appendix:C:Genx} we argue for the validity of using our estimation procedures, without modification, on samples with arbitrary protein organization.
-Finally, we propose a way of selecting informative query points for summary functions in Appendix \ref{Appendix:D:sets}.
+In \Cref{sec:prereqs}, we briefly go over the needed point process theory that will be used for modeling or estimation, and we give a quick rundown of the principles of PALM imaging, and how camera artifacts come into play.
+In \Cref{sec:model}, we define the IBCpp class of models, and present a useful result on the mark correlation function.
+We then construct and motivate the PALM-IBCpp for modeling of PALM data..
+In \Cref{sec:est}, we describe an algorithm for estimation of the kinetic rates in the PA-FP blinking model.
+We validate our methods on nuclear pore complex reference data in \Cref{sec:NUP} by demonstrating a close alignment with expected blinking targets. \Cref{sec:data_sect} considers a dataset expressing LAT-mEos3.2 PA-FP, and we demonstrate how a blinking corrected CSR test can be performed on the basis of estimated blinking dynamics.
+Finally, in \Cref{sec:simstud}, we simulate PA-FP with a range of different spatial organizations and blinking behaviors, and illustrate the ability of our estimation methods to precisely recover the kinetic rates.
+We also consider what happens when the blinking model is misspecified, and we find that important PA-FP descriptors, such as the total number of reappearances and time to activation and bleaching, can still be recovered.